Start answering these questions:

 Just like losing weight, each one of us have to figure a way that works for us.
 Getting lost in umpteen weight loss plans, apps, gadgets, and recommendation is often the case with many of us.
-Picking one plan, one process and staying disciplined to set of activities will definitely get you off to a good start and deliver results.
+Picking one plan, one process per buying journey and staying disciplined to set of activities will definitely get you off to a good start and deliver results.

 Improving from that place of progress is much easier than frequently flipping over to multiple approaches, processes and activities.

 Too many TechCEOs and selling teams just get lost in a bunch of activities without a plan.
 They make calls.
 The write emails.
 They read books.
 They follow up on tasks, etc. But what is missing with most sales people is consistent, reliable, processes that increase the probability of making their numbers.

 If you want to sell better, step back and analyse how you do what you do.
 Start learning to ask WHY?

 - Do you know why your customer buy from you?